imker25/gpsa/ReadMe.md

   -minimal-step-hight float
     	The minimal step hight.
 Only in use when "steps"  elevation correction is used.
 In [m] (default 10) -out-file string
     	Decide where to write the output.
-StdOut is used when not explicitly set. *.csv and *.json are supported file endings, the format will be set according the given ending.
+StdOut is used when not explicitly set.
+Supported file endings are: *.json, *.csv, .
+The format will be set according the given ending.
   -print-csv-header
     	Print out a csv header line.
 Possible values are [true false] (default true) -print-elevation-over-distance